sgothel/gluegen/doc/GlueGen_Mapping.md

 #### *JavaCallback* Key Definition

-If no keys are defined via `JavaCallbackKey`, or manually injected using a custom `SetCallback-KeyClass`, see below, the `CallbackFunction` has global scope.
+If no keys are defined via `JavaCallbackKey` or not manually injected using a custom `SetCallback-KeyClass`, see below, the `CallbackFunction` has global scope.

 In case keys are defined via `JavaCallbackKey` and no manually injected custom `SetCallback-KeyClass` used,